 Pull down all the volume faders of each track and then turn each fader back up one-by-one until you get a well-balanced mix.
 Here’s a good practice to follow…

-- Start with the kick drum.
-Set the volume so it shows around -10 dB on the master track.
+Start with the kick drum.
+Set the volume so it hits around -10 dB on the Master track.

 Be Cautious With “Overusing” Effects

 If you’re not familiar with basic mixing techniques, or fully confident mixing your own tracks, stem mastering is your best option.
 For bands or full acoustic instrument recordings, it’s not uncommon to have 2 engineers involved, one engineer for mixing, and another for mastering.